lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 * **[OXIS Energy](http://www.oxisenergy.com/):** OXIS Energy, a UK company founded in 2004 and based at the Culham Science Centre in Oxfordshire, is pursuing lithium-sulfur batteries for a variety of uses, including electric vehicles, grid storage, military, and maritime equipment.
 * **[Pellion Technologies](http://www.pelliontech.com/):** Founded in 2009, Pellion Technologies has received seed funding from Khosla Ventures (2009) and grants from <abbr title="Advanced Research Projects Agency - Energy">ARPA-E</abbr> (2010), as well as an investment from Motorola Solutions in 2016.
 Pellion Technologies is presently engaged in seeking an appropriate cathode material for its batteries through computational screening of potential materials.

 Of the two technologies, it seems that lithium-sulfur is closer to commercial applicability; OXIS Energy has prototype batteries in testing for solar grid storage, and is partnering with [Lithium Balance](http://www.lithiumbalance.com/en/) to build a prototype e-scooter battery system for the Chinese market.
-By contrast, Pellion Technologies is still trying to find an appropriate cathode for its
+By contrast, Pellion Technologies is still trying to find an appropriate cathode for its battery.

 ### High-temperature superconductors

 High-temperature superconductors mostly remain in the laboratory, as of the end of 2015.
-The
+In the laboratory, the most signficant developments were:

+* The discovery by a team of scientists at the [Max Planck Institute for Chemistry](https://www.mpg.de/153030/chemie) of superconductivity in hydrogen sulfide at (-70&#176; C)<sup><a href="#fn13" id-="fref13">13</a></sup> and 1.5 million bars of pressure.
+This suggests that theoretical predictions about metallic hydrogen made in the 1960s may be correct, but a lot more work still needs to be done in this area.
+This development is also significant because it did not rely on exotic materials such as cuprates (copper-containing compounds), which have previously held the record for the highest superconducting temperature.
+*

 ### Artificial general intelligence